galaxyproject/galaxy-hub/src/galaxy-updates/2017-11/index.md

 One of this month's highlighted papers ([Kouylekov et al](https://www.clarin.eu/sites/default/files/Kouylekov-CLARIN2017_paper_37.pdf)) describes the Language Analysis Portal, which is built on Galaxy and is described as:

 > The [UiO Language Analysis Portal (LAP)](http://www.mn.uio.no/ifi/english/research/projects/clarino/) enables non-technical end users to employ state-of-the-art tools for natural language processing processing (NLP) at the click of a few buttons; a typical scenario is for a user to upload some ‘raw’ textual data, invoke LAP linguistic analysis tools to create annotations of the text, export processing results into a format suitable for analysis by the user, and download the resulting file(s) back onto their own computer.

+LAP is part of the national implementation in Norway of the [European Common Language and Technology Infrastructure (CLARIN)](http://clarin.eu).

 It's always great to see Galaxy applied in non-genomic domains, and LAP is a great example of how this can be done.
 Unfortunately, it falls just short of the definition of a [public Galaxy server](/src/public-galaxy-servers/index.md).
 Alas, it is accessible to many, but not all academic users.
 So we recommend taking a look at it, but we can't list it in the directory.